dsl-logo

 A traditional bank overdraft typically won't have set repayment requirements.
 You essentially repay it as and when funds are deposited into your account.
 This is obviously a very flexible option.
 It can also be very expensive as interest charges are added.

-Some of the smaller specialist lenders we work with set a minimum principal repayment amount on business overdraft facilities.
+Most of the specialist lenders we work with set a minimum principal repayment amount on business overdraft facilities.
 This means there will be a limit on how much interest you will pay over time on the amount overdrawn.

 7. Choose your overdraft limit carefully